NoahKise/parks-api/README.md

     "beachAccess": true
   }
   ```
-  * Note: userEmail in the request url must match the value of "user" in the request body for this request to be successful.
+ -   Note: userEmail in the request url and the value of "user" in the request body must both match the value of the "User" property contained in the database for the selected park object in order for this request to be successful.

  -   A DELETE request to https://localhost:5001/api/parks/{id}?user={userEmail} will delete the park object with the corresponding ParkId property.
       * Note: userEmail in the request url must match the value of the "User" property contained in the database for the selected park object in order for this request to be successful.